l-d-s/lambda-repl/README.md

-As the above example shows, `lambda-repl` currently stops reducing expressions either when no further beta-reductions are possible with the current strategy, or when the resultant term evaluates to itself -- without distinguishing the two.
+As the above example shows, `lambda-repl` currently stops reducing expressions either when no further beta-reductions are possible with the current strategy, or when the resultant term evaluates to itself -- without distinguishing the two cases.